mgb-dev/automatic-music-sorter/README.md

 ## Description

-Point a directory (sub directories will be ignored) and create subfolders based on the existing metadata from the files.
+Point a directory (sub directories will be ignored) and create subdirectories based on the existing metadata from the analyzed files.

 ## Table of Contents <a id="toc"></a>